sasindudilshanranwadana/prophecyproperty/README.md

 1. Open your browser and navigate to `http://localhost:3000`.
 2. Enter a value for the building area (e.g., 500).
 3. Click the "Predict Price" button.
-4. The app will display the predicted price based on the input, fetched from the FastAPI backend.
+4. The app will display the predicted price based on the input, fetched from the FastAPI backend running on port 3001.

 ---